 Additional general supplies include:

-Two 24 inch circular needles to get gauge required in pattern.
-(You will need two 24 inch circular needles for your sleeves.
-However, the body can be worked on one 32 or 40 inch circular needle.)
+Two 24 inch circular needles to get gauge of 4.5 stitches per inch.
+(You will need two 24 inch circular needles for your sleeves)

 Two 24 inch circular needles one size smaller than project selection (for sleeve ribbing and neck)

-One 32 or 40 inch needle one size smaller than project selection (for button bands)
+One 32 or 40 inch circular needle in one size smaller than project selection (for skirt)